Maycon1993/Devices-docs/surface/surface-reeves-overview.md

 ## Manageability and security

-Surface Reeves enhances IT efficiency with robust management and security features:
+Surface Reeves comes with the folowing management and security features:

 - **Firmware updates through Windows Update**: Keep your dock up to date with automatic updates  or downloadable driver and firmware packs.
 - **MAC address passthrough**: Maintain consistent network identity across different docks for easy management in shared workspaces.